dedis/dela/docs/introduction.md

 - access
 - execution
-- ordering (and its sub-module ordering/pool)
+- ordering
 - store
-- txn
+- txn (and its sub-module txn/pool)
 - validation

 The following diagram simplifies a lot the system to offer a general and